tirzaelise/Afstudeerproject/PROGRESS.md

 - Use a description cloud to ask the barman questions
 - How should you ask a question such that you can use the template?

+## Thursday 04/05/2017

+I implemented code to convert a sentence into a logical form, for which I use the sentence's main verb, subject, object and (optional) negation.
+The sentence 'We do not have any ice' turns into have(not, we, ice).
+This is done using the practNLPTools semantic role labeling function.
+The logical trnnslation is still very basic and will need to be improved.
+In order to make sure 'any' is not translated into the logical form, I assumed that the ending of a noun phrase is always the main noun.